possibilities/meta-composer-cli/prompts.md

 Now we will read from that cache to return a meaningful response when calling the `meta-composer shadcn show` command

 We originally implemented all of this in a python project that you can read here: ~/code/docs/ui-composer-mcp.xml.
 You can read the source, specifically the file ./ui_composer_mcp/server.py and the function ui_show_component_details, to learn how to work with the cached data and return the expected response.
 Implement it to work identically to ~/code/docs/ui-composer-mcp.xml. and return the equivelent string when the `meta-composer shadcn show` command is called.

+## 11

+Help fix some issues, mostly related to the show command we recently implemented.

+The help command look like this:

+list shadcn List shadcns
+show shadcn Show shadcns

+But they should look like this:

+list shadcn core List shadcn core show shadcn core <name> Show shadcn core

+Notice that the category and name are required positional arguments.
+Right now you provide a name without the category and it works but it should not work.
+Items are always shown are in the context of a category.

+Also the show command should throw an error if the cache is empty, it shouldn't try to warm it.